 In 2015, the Port Commission approved an ENA with Teatro ZinZanni and a financial partner, operating together as TZK Broadway, LLC, for the lease and development of Seawall Lots 323 and 324 for a dinner-theater, a maximum 200-room, 40-foot high boutique hotel and an approximately 14,000-square foot privately-financed public park, and ancillary uses.
 The Port Commission and the Board of Supervisors both endorsed a non-binding term sheet for the project in 2016.
-The development team has added a financial partner and continues to seek entitlements for the project.
-The development team expects to secure project entitlements and to commence construction in 2019.
+The development team has added a financial partner, is working to secure project entitlements, and anticipates construction to commence in 2020 with completion in 2022.